-When in a QSO try to keep your transmissions brief (if possible) and please use common courtesy in the duration of your QSO.
+When in a QSO try to keep each transmissions relatively brief (if possible) and please use common courtesy in the duration of your QSO.
 If you are engaged in a lengthy QSO (more than a 10 minutes for example) ask if anyone would like to join your QSO or if anyone else needs to use the system.
+If several hams are engaged in a QSO, please make sure everyone has the opportunity to participate.
 Other hams may want/need to use the system and more importantly the system needs to take a breather from time to time.

 The NCTC system was created several years ago for recreational use, but it is a vital artery for the radio desk at the National Weather Service in Fort Worth to take spotter reports during severe weather events.
 NWS Forth Worth (WX5FWD) traffic takes priority over ALL routine/recreational traffic on the network.
 When severe weather is anticipated in the North Texas region, all users should be vigilant and keep the system free for severe weather traffic to and from WX5FWD.
 The system is equipped with a warning message to alert users to stand by while Skywarn activities are in progress.

 The system has a weekly net every Thursday evening at 8:30 pm.
 Check-ins are strongly encouraged from all over the system to stress-test the network and ensure the every repeater is working properly.
 This is a great time to practice operating skills and get to know others on the system, announcements, for sale items, etc. Net manager is Mack Avery KJ5MA and he coordinates the net control duties.

 After the conclusion of the weekly net, refrain from using the system for 30 minutes to give the system a break.
 A hiatus is required for everything to cool down, especially in the warmer months.
 Obviously an emergency or a very, very brief QSO is permissible, but any normal (or extended) QSO is strongly discouraged.